The poor, poor brussels sprout. It has such a terrible reputation. It won the poll I posted last week about foods that people tend to hate.

 If you don’t have a food processor, you can absolutely just mince everything finely and whisk everything together.
 No big deal.

-A little bacon goes a long way in this salad.
+A little bacon goes a long way in this Brussels Sprouts Caesar Salad.
 It’s very important that the bacon is super-crispy though which means I bake it.

 350 degrees for about 20 minutes will leave you with perfectly crispy strips.
 If you don’t have a wire rack like this you can bake the bacon right on the baking sheet, but the wire rack just lets some of the grease fall away from the bacon.